 Rue de la Montagne Verte

-Nearby on Rue de la Montage Verte is the gourmet market (formerly located at the Collegiate Church of Saint Martin).
+Nearby on Rue de la Montage Verte is the gourmet market.
 There are plenty of stands around the city to try crepes, warm apple juice, or other treats, but the gourmet market is the best option for a more substantial meal.

-Many of the city’s prominent restaurants set up kiosks serving a selection of Alsatian specialties for market goers.
-We found smoked pork, foie gras, oysters, spaetzle and mushrooms, and a variety of other hearty dishes along with plenty of Alsatian wines from producers in Colmar and nearby.
+Many of the city’s prominent restaurants set up kiosks serving a selection of Alsatian specialties.
+We found smoked pork, foie gras, oysters, spaetzle and mushrooms, and a variety of other hearty dishes.
+Being in wine country, there were also plenty of Alsatian wines from producers in Colmar and nearby.
 My favorite choice was a curried pumpkin and butternut squash soup, which I had with a glass of sparkling Cremant d’Alsace.
 Because, France.

 On most Thursday and Friday evenings beginning at 5pm, local chefs come to the gourmet market for cooking demonstrations and tastings.
 It’s a great opportunity to try a food that may be new to you.
 Be aware that the presentation, like the one we saw, may only be in French.